 ...
-I have two questions: Can I get ginseng and chew or suck?
+I have two questions: Can I ginseng and chew or suck?
 I did so with a ginseng from Thailand on a friend's advice that brought it to me and it was OK.
-And yet another: How do I know that ginseng remains untouched by molds or other micro-organisms ... in other words, it is fresh, unsweetened? ...
+And yet another: How do I know that ginseng remains untouched by molds or other microorganisms ... in other words, it is fresh, unsweetened? ...
 Ondřej z Varnsdorfu

 Dear Mr. Ondrej,

 1.)
 Chewing and sucking ginseng of course you can.
 It is slightly bitter but very aromatic.

-I have read many publications dealing with the dangers of mycotoxins in ginseng roots ( Trucksess2008mbd , etc.).
-Compared to conventional foods, mycotoxin findings in herbs are relatively fewer, but they occur.
+I have read many publications dealing with the mycotoxin risk in ginseng roots ( Trucksess2008mbd , etc.).
+Compared to common foods, mycotoxin findings in herbs are relatively less, but they occur.
 In ginseng, red ginseng ( radix ginseng rubra , prepared) is slightly more resistant than white ginseng ( radix ginseng alba , sun dried) .
 But when choosing herbs, you need to follow the advice of a doctor or a practitioner of the TCM, not by thinking about the likelihood of mycotoxins.
-Dial a reliable source , although quite frankly, absolute certainty does not exist.
+Dial a reliable source , though quite frankly, absolute certainty does not exist.
 Ginseng and other herbs should be stored in a sealed container after purchase or self-suction to avoid moisturizing.

 If I look away from mycotoxins, I can see the words "fresh" and "unspoiled" in your query.
 Goods are not only spoiled by microorganisms but also by mere storage.
 The main problem is the oxidation of unsaturated fatty acids (hence the yellow butter) and the main defense is the minimization of storage time.
 In particular, ginseng is particularly resistant to other herbal products.
-The ginseng active substances ( panaxosides ) are naturally resistant to both temperature and oxidation due to their chemical structure (steroid skeleton + glycosidic-coupled sugars), so the ginseng drug retains virtually full effect over a long period of time.
+Due to their chemical structure (steroid skeleton + glycosidic sugars), ginseng's active substances ( panaxosides ) are naturally resistant to both temperature and oxidation - so the ginseng drug retains virtually full effect after a long time.